sadra-hatami/Rubika-Group-Bot/README.md

 ## 👑 Administration

-* One configured admin
+- One configured admin
-* Admin-only lock changes
+- Admin-only lock changes
-* Permission list for the current state
+- Permission list for the current state
-* Private command to read a user ID
+- Private helper command for reading a user ID

 ## 🛡️ Content Locks

-* Links
+- Links
-* Videos
+- Videos
-* Photos
+- Photos
-* Voice messages
+- Voice messages
-* GIFs
+- GIFs
-* Stickers
+- Stickers
-* Emojis
+- Emojis
-* Text
+- Text

 ## 🗑️ Moderation

-* Warning reply when a locked type is sent
+- Warning reply when a locked type is sent
-* Automatic deletion of blocked messages
+- Automatic deletion of blocked messages
-* Admin messages are not deleted by the locks
+- Admin messages are not deleted by the locks

 ---

 # 👑 Group Locks

-Lock states are stored in the `data_bot` dictionary.
+Lock states are stored in memory.

-* `True` — that content type is locked
+- `True` — that content type is locked
-* `False` — that content type is allowed
+- `False` — that content type is allowed

-Supported commands:

 ```text
 لینک ممنوع